adamcee/per-scholas-react-course/README.md

 I've added some background colors to help you visualize the page structure.
 I **HIGHLY** recommend adding background colors to help you visualize as you apply flexbox styles to structure the page.

-1. First, apply flexbox to put the header at the top of the page, and everything else below the header.
+1. First, [apply flexbox to put the header at the top of the page,](https://ishadeed.com/article/website-headers-flexbox/) and everything else below the header.
-2. Then, use flexbox to create your three column-layout (left, center, right).
+2. Then, use flexbox to create your [three column-layout](https://tobiasahlin.com/blog/common-flexbox-patterns/).
 3. Next use flexbox to create the "content sections" of the center column.
 4. Now make sure your first "Hero Section" with the large text is styled well.

+**Still unsure how to get started with Flexbox?
+[Look here](https://www.flexboxpatterns.com/)**

 ## Bonus: Make your page responsive